zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 The school called a parents meeting to talk over the issue , or to talk the issue over.
 “To talk over” something is a phrasal verb meaning  to talk about something, to discuss something.
 One woman said, “The bo oks on this list are obscene!”
 Something that is “obscene” (obscene) means it is very offensive, it causes people to get angry or upset because it is dirty in a  sexual or a hateful way.
 So, pornography, for example, showing sexual scenes of  men and women in certain cases could be considered by some people obscene.
 The woman says, “I don’t want my children reading that filth!”
 “F ilth” (filth) means dirt or garbage.
 Here, it’s being used to say that something is very wrong; something is unclean or disgusting.
 When a parent describes a book as being “filth,” they usually mean that it is sexually inappropriate for a give n student.

  Well, another parent said, “That’s absurd!”
-Something  that is “absurd” is something that would be illogical – not logical, not r ational, silly.
+Something  that is “absurd” is something that would be illogical – not logical, not rational, silly.
 The parent says, “Haven’t you ever heard of free speech?”
 “Free speech ,” in the United States, means the freedom or ability to say and write j ust about anything you want.
 It’s part of our U.S. Constitution that people  have freedom of speech, or free speech.
 The government tries not to limit free sp eech, although free speech is not absolute.
 That is, there are cases where things ca nnot be said.
 Schools, for example, do not give their students complete freedo m of speech.
 This parent says, “Banning books violates everything we Americans believe in.”
 “To violate,” here, means to go against something, to break a law or break a rule or break a principle, to go against our beliefs.
 It goes against,  or violates, everything we Americans believe in.
 “To believe in” means to think tha t something is good; you believe something is correct.

 Another parent said, “I don’t like the way this book po rtrays history.”
 “To portray” (portray), here, means to represent something, to expre ss something in a certain way; the way something is described or illustrated.
 The p arent says, “To me, (this book) is morally objectionable.”
 “Moral” refers t o right or wrong; “objectionable” is something that you don’t like, someth ing that you disagree with.
 So, something “morally objectionable” is something that a person doesn’t believe in, or goes against his or her beliefs of what is right  and wrong.